scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 6 AP
 - **Range:** 5
 - **Duration:** instant
-- **Damage Type:** Holy
+- **Damage Type:** holy

 A ray of radiant light blasts a target creature in range.
 The creature makes a Charisma save against your spellcasting.
-On a fail they take 1 wound, or 2 wounds if they are undead.
+On a failure they take 1 wound, or 2 wounds if they are undead.

 Add a target for every level above cantrip.